xAndaaz/ai-powered-regulatory-compliance-checker-for-contract/README.md

 - Wait for the analysis to complete.
 - Download the detailed compliance report.

-## Contribution
+## 🤝 Contributing

-We welcome contributions!
-If you'd like to contribute:
+We welcome contributions to xAndaaz AI!
+Whether it's bug reports, feature requests, code contributions, or documentation improvements, your help is highly valued.

-1. Fork the repository.
+1.  **Fork the repository.**
-2. Create a new branch for your feature or bugfix.
+2.  **Create your feature branch:** `git checkout -b feature/AmazingFeature`
-3. Commit your changes and submit a pull request.
+3.  **Commit your changes:** `git commit -m 'Add some AmazingFeature'`
+4.  **Push to the branch:** `git push origin feature/AmazingFeature`
+5.  **Open a Pull Request.**

+Please ensure your code adheres to the project's coding standards and includes appropriate tests.

-## License
+## 📝 License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+Distributed under the MIT License.
+See `LICENSE` for more information.

-## Contact

-For any inquiries or feedback, please reach out at andaazmoun@gmail.com